Chart Color Schemes

 Burns Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Burns Beach has a higher proportion of residents with university qualifications aged 15 and above (32.6%) compared to the Western Australian average (27.9%).
-Bachelor degrees are the most common at 23.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 36.5% of residents aged 15 and above holding such qualifications.
+Burns Beach has a higher proportion of residents with university qualifications (32.6%) compared to the Western Australia average (27.9%).
+Bachelor degrees are most common at 23.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.8%).
+Vocational credentials are held by 36.5% of residents aged 15+, with advanced diplomas at 14.5% and certificates at 22.0%.

-This includes advanced diplomas (14.5%) and certificates (22.0%).
-Educational participation is high in Burns Beach, with 31.5% of residents currently enrolled in formal education.
+Educational participation is high, with 31.5% currently enrolled in formal education.
 This includes 11.3% in primary education, 10.4% in secondary education, and 5.7% pursuing tertiary education.

 Frequently Asked Questions - Education